photoprism/photoprism-docs/docs/user-guide/users/cli.md

 ## Changing a Password

-Running the `photoprism passwd` command in a terminal changes the password of an existing user without affecting other account settings, e.g. if you cannot remember the currently set password or if there was a problem [configuring the initial admin account](../../getting-started/config-options.md#authentication):
+Running the following in a terminal changes the password of an existing user without affecting other account settings, e.g. if you cannot remember the currently set password or if there was a problem [configuring the initial admin account](../../getting-started/config-options.md#authentication) (replace `[username]` with the username of the account you want to update):

 ```
 photoprism passwd [username]
 ```

-When [using Docker Compose](../../getting-started/docker-compose.md#command-line-interface), you need to prepend the command with `docker compose exec photoprism` so that it is executed within the `photoprism` container:
+Note that when [using Docker Compose](../../getting-started/docker-compose.md#command-line-interface), you must prepend the command with `docker compose exec photoprism` so that it is executed within the `photoprism` container:

 ```
 docker compose exec photoprism photoprism passwd [username]
 ```

-*Note that this also [applies to other terminal commands](../../getting-started/docker-compose.md#examples), including those listed below.*
+This also [applies to other terminal commands](../../getting-started/docker-compose.md#examples), including those listed below.

 ## Managing User Accounts